ethereum/ethereum-org-website/src/content/developers/tutorials/hello-world-smart-contract-fullstack/index.md

 console.log(JSON.stringify(contract.abi))
 ```

-To run `interact.js `and see your ABI printed to the console navigate to your terminal and run
+To see your ABI printed to the console, navigate to your terminal and run:

-**Hardhat:**

 ```bash
 npx hardhat run scripts/interact.js
 ```

-### Step 4: Create an instance of your contract {#step-4-create-an-instance-of-your-contract}
+### Create an instance of your contract {#create-an-instance-of-your-contract}

-In order to interact with our contract we need to create an instance of it in our code.
+To interact with our contract, we need to create a contract instance in our code.
 To do so with Ethers.js, we'll need to work with three concepts:

-1. Provider - this is a node provider that gives you read and write access to the blockchain.
+1. Provider - a node provider that gives you read and write access to the blockchain
-2. Signer - this represents an Ethereum account that has the ability to sign transactions.
+2. Signer - represents an Ethereum account that can sign transactions
-3. Contract - this is an Ethers.js object that represents a specific contract deployed on-chain.
+3. Contract - an Ethers.js object representing a specific contract deployed on-chain

 We'll use the contract ABI from the previous step to create our instance of the contract: